notes for authors

 All contributions will be seen by referees (normally two) before they can be accepted for publication.
 The editor to whom the article is assigned is responsible for choosing referees and for accepting or rejecting the article.
 This responsibility includes decisions on the final form of the article and interpretation of these Notes when necessary.
 The Co-editor may request revisions to the article (e.g. to the title and abstract) before peer review.
 Further information on the peer review process can be found at https://journals.iucr.org/s/services/peerreview.html.

-Changes to an article requested by the Editors, Co-editor or the editorial staff should be received within two months of transmittal to the author, otherwise the submission will be considered as withdrawn.
+Changes to an article requested by the Main Editors, Co-editor or the editorial staff should be received within two months of transmittal to the author, otherwise the submission will be considered as withdrawn.
 If an article is not acceptable after two revisions it will not be considered further.
 Any subsequent communication of the material will be treated as a new submission in the editorial process.
-An article that has been rejected must not be resubmitted to any IUCr journal unless the reasons given for the rejection have been fully addressed in the revised version.
+An article that has been rejected should not be resubmitted to any IUCr journal unless the reasons given for the rejection have been fully addressed in the revised version.

 After initial submission, any revised or new files should be uploaded only in response to a specific request from an editor.